-- 4.1.1 At every level of a building where toilets are required to be provided by the Head, Pollution Control Department of the Ministry of the Environment, at least - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, it is recommended that a standard water closet compartment, as described in clause 4.11, be provided for the ambulant disabled at every level where toilets are required to be provided by the Head, Pollution Control Department of the Ministry of the Environment. - 4.1.3 In buildings, other than factory, workshop or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.5 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet. - 4.1.6 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.7 Signs at washroom entrances shall -
+- 4.1.1 At every level of a building where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided, at least - - (a) one individual washroom for wheelchair users, as described in clause 4.9, shall be provided for both the male and female; or - (b) one water closet compartment for wheelchair users, as described in clause 4.10, shall be provided in both the male and female toilets. - 4.1.2 In addition to clause 4.1.1, it is recommended that a standard water closet compartment, as described in clause 4.11, be provided for the ambulant disabled at every level where toilets are required by the Public Utilities Board of the Ministry of the Environment to be provided. - 4.1.3 In buildings, other than factory, workshop or industrial buildings, where two or more clusters of toilets are provided at the same level but at different locations, the corresponding number of individual washrooms or water closet compartments shall be provided. - 4.1.4 At least one wash basin complying with clause 4.6 shall be provided in the toilet. - 4.1.5 At least one of each type of washroom accessories complying with clause 4.4 shall be provided in the toilet. - 4.1.6 Where urinals are provided, at least one shall comply with clause 4.8 to cater to the ambulant disabled. - 4.1.7 Signs at washroom entrances shall ---